 - Where federal management has utterly failed for one or more sectors of a fishery, state management should be supported as a solution - either through direct state-based management authority, or by the incorporation of state fisheries management approaches in federal management models.

 - H.R.
-3094 Gulf States Red Snapper Management Authority Act – introduced by Congressman Garret Graves, and based on an agreement reached by all five Gulf States fisheries directors, this bill would give management authority to the states.
+3094 Gulf States Red Snapper Management Authority Act – introduced by Congressman Garret Graves in 2015, and based on an agreement reached by all five Gulf States fisheries directors, would give management authority to the five Gulf states.
 The states have proven they can collect more accurate data, both fishery dependent (estimates of angler harvest) and independent (actual population data), which would allow for a more efficient, robust management strategy, increased access by the American public while maintaining a healthy and growing red snapper population.
+The bill passed out of committee but did not see floor action prior to the expiration of the 114th Congress

 - Magnuson-Stevens Reauthorization